adr1enbe4udou1n/laravel-rad-stack/README.md

 #### TDD ready

-This project has 💯 code coverage and is ready to use within [Spatie PHPUnit Watcher](https://github.com/spatie/phpunit-watcher), which is perfect for **TDD** !
+This project is ready to use within [Spatie PHPUnit Watcher](https://github.com/spatie/phpunit-watcher), which is perfect for **TDD** !
 Just use `composer test:watch` command.

 ## License